imjayson/Twethereum/README.md

 4. Start ganache
 5. Deploy contracts on ganache. run `truffle migrate`
 6. Start dApp.
 Go to `/app` folder and run `npm start`
-7. Configure metamask to connect to your ganache
+7. Configure metamask to connect to your ganache's URL and MNEMONIC
 8. Go to browser to use Twetherum (use URL in step 6)

 ## Twethereum implementation thoughts